umhau/cheap-vps-hosting/README.md

 https://github.com/rgamble/libcsv C csv database tool.
 Store all customer data in a flat text file that I can easily read.
 Should be able to have a frontend that assigns a number to each customer, and tracks when the payments expire.
 One central database?
 Have a periodic emailer as a separate process for notifying when payments are due, etc. When a customer is 'deleted', move them to a db.deleted.csv file? (if US, otherwise if europe do something else?)

+https://libguestfs.org/ libguestfs is a set of tools for accessing and modifying virtual machine (VM) disk images.
+You can use this for viewing and editing files inside guests, scripting changes to VMs, monitoring disk used/free statistics, creating guests, P2V, V2V, performing backups, cloning VMs, building VMs, formatting disks, resizing disks, and much more.
 Frontend could be a pretty fast, mostly static html + php.

 Note that BTC fees will drown out the actual profit.
 Charge by the year for BTC rates.
 Or find a different coin that works at small scales?